Undergraduate Writing Program FAQ

 Who are the consultants?Graduate students who care about writers and writing and are experienced instructors.
 You can view their bios here.

 Can I request a particular consultant?Yes.
 If you find a consultant with whom you work well, make an appointment with her again.
 Developing long-term relationships tends to be fruitful for both the student and the consultant.
 You may also find a consultant whose expertise matches your area of study by looking at the consultant specialties list here.

 Can I bring take-home exams to the Writing Center?You may only bring take-home exams to the Writing Center if you have received written permission from your instructor.

 Where is the Writing Center located?The main Writing Center is located at 310 Philosophy Hall (the first floor when you come in the main entrance) in the far back right.
 We also hold sessions on the third floor of Butler Library at the Reference Desk.

 When is the Writing Center open?Every semester, the Writing Center is open from the first week of class through final exams: Monday-Thursday 10 am-8 pm and Friday 10 am -5 pm.
-The Butler desk is also open Sunday 12-8pm.
+The Butler desk is also open Sunday 12-8pm by appointment.

 How do I make an appointment?Go to our website and use our online scheduler or come to our office for a drop-in appointment.

 What should I do if no appointments are available?Add your name to the day’s waitlist (click on the clock icon at the top left of each day’s schedule grid).
 You will receive an email informing you if an appointment opens up.

 What should I do if I need to cancel an appointment?In the scheduler, click on the appointment you want to cancel.
 In the window that opens, scroll to the bottom and check the box labeled “Cancel this appointment;” then click the “Save changes” button below.